Landscape LED Lighting – Options and Applications

 Before taking a look at the various lighting options available with LED lights, it will help to quickly review the landscape lighting techniques used in outdoor areas in general.
 These include:

-Inversely from up lighting, down lighting techniques use lamps placed high in structures or hardscaping in order to illuminate structures down below.
+Uplighting techniques use lamps aimed upward to illuminate the lower portions of a structure or tree.
+Inversely, down lighting use fixtures placed high in structures or hardscaping in order to illuminate structures down below.

 Shadowing with shade sail is when a light is used to cast a shadow against a surface, such as by shining it at a tree in front of a wall.